spring-attic/spring-gemfire-net/readme.txt

-THE Spring Gemfire project for .NET, Release 1.0.0 M1 (August 3rd, 2010)
+THE Spring Gemfire project for .NET, Release 1.0.0 M2 (December 10, 2010)
 --------------------------------------------------------------------
 http://www.springsource.org/spring-gemfire

 1. INTRODUCTION

-The 1.0.0 M1 release of Spring Gemfire for .NET contains
+The 1.0.0 M2 release of Spring Gemfire for .NET contains

      * IoC configuration of Cache, Regions, and associated CacheLoaders, CacheListener, and CacheWriters
      * Exception translation of GemFire exceptions into Spring's DAO exception hierarchy for use with Spring's PersistenceExceptionTranslationPostProcessor.
+     * Namespace support for configuration of Cache and Regions
+     * Support for Spring.NET Cache advice

 2. SUPPORTED .NET FRAMEWORK VERSIONS